Wi-Fi Authentication Types Compared

 There are just a few scenarios when WPA2-PSK should be implemented:

-- Devices that are not 802.1X-compliant.
+• Devices that are not 802.1X-compliant.

-The deployment of WPA2-Enterprise needs a RADIUS server, which authenticates network user access.
+The deployment of WPA2-ENT needs a RADIUS server, which authenticates network user access.
 The authentication method is based on the 802.1x policy and is available in several EAP-labeled systems.
 A private, encrypted tunnel connects each device to the network post-authentication.

 Implementing WPA2-ENT with RADIUS provides maximum network security, mainly when X.509 digital certificates are used for authentication.